samuelc2/mbti-parser/README.md

         5. Fourth character is in the subset of alphabet { P, J }

 Semantics: What something means
-    - The function stack, i.e the semantics of the abbreviation INTJ -> Ni, Te, Si, Fe
+    - The function stack, i.e the semantics of the abbreviation INTJ -> Ni, Te, Fi, Se

 ----------------------------------------------------